MENU CLOSE

 • People sitting in a row working and having coffee at Onxy Coffee House in Rogers, Ark.

-A couple of months ago I received an email from the Wall Street Journal about photographing Northwest Arkansas for an upcoming article.
-They asked me to photograph the interiors of a couple of homes, portraits of the owners, a few specific areas and ended by allowing me to photograph anything I thought was interesting about…
+A couple of months ago, I received an email from the Wall Street Journal about photographing Northwest Arkansas for an upcoming article.
+They asked me to photograph the interiors of a couple of homes, portraits of the owners, and a few specific areas.
+They also asked me to photograph anything I thought was interesting about…

 • Rosanne Cash stands on the front porch of her dad Johnny Cash's boyhood home.